Breast Reduction Surgery, Or Reduction Mammaplasty

 As you consider plastic surgery, one of the most important decisions you will make is choosing your surgeon.
 Our pledge to you is to provide the latest, state of the art cosmetic plastic surgery in a safe and professional environment.
 Dr. Palmer is a recognized specialist in the field of cosmetic plastic surgery and is board certified by the American Board of Plastic Surgery, the only plastic surgery board recognized by the American Board of Medical Specialties.
 He is also an active member of the American Society of Plastic Surgeons and has also been voted “Best Plastic Surgeons in America”.

 Our goal is to provide you with “the ultimate patient experience.”
-Our well-trained staff will help you understand your procedure, your financial policies, the scheduling of your surgery, and your post-operative care.
+Our well-trained staff will help you understand your breast reduction and lift procedure, your financial policies, the scheduling of your surgery, and your post-operative care.

 Dr. Palmer and his staff are also available 24 hours a day for emergencies, and will be happy to provide you with their personal cell phone numbers so that you will always be able to reach them with any questions you may have.